jones58/brutalist-map/README.md

 Building:

 - deployed with Netlify on a subdomain of my website, jackkershaw.net.
+- make

 Debugging:

 ## TODO:

+- fix map not loading with .env file netlify.
-- change color scheme/style of map - maybe make own style with mapbox studio
+- change color scheme/style of map - make own style with mapbox studio
 - change color scheme of site
 - add markers for brutalist buildings
 - add popups when tap on markers